 Lorus is a life sciences company focused on the discovery, research and development of effective anticancer therapies with a high safety profile.
-Lorus has worked to establish a diverse anticancer product pipeline, with products in various stages of development ranging from pre-clinical to a recently completed Phase II clinical trial.
+Lorus has worked to establish a diverse anticancer product pipeline, with products in various stages of development ranging from pre-clinical to preparation for initiation of a Phase III clinical trial.
 A growing intellectual property portfolio supports our diverse product pipeline.